 US Appeals Court Decision and Environmental Groups Demands

 The decision was issued by the Richmond-headquartered U.S. Court of Appeals for the Fourth Circuit.
-The court found that the organizations seeking a stay had failed to demonstrate a strong likelihood of success on the merits of their claims.
-This is an essential requirement for obtaining such extraordinary relief.
+A unanimous three-judge panel denied the stay requests in late April and, in a written opinion by Judge James A. Wynn issued in June, explained that the organizations had failed to demonstrate a strong likelihood of success on the merits of their claims — an essential requirement for obtaining such extraordinary relief.
 Environmental groups, including the Sierra Club and Appalachian Voices, had challenged water quality certifications granted by Virginia and North Carolina regulators.
 The environmental groups argue that the project is environmentally harmful, unnecessary and inconsistent with climate objectives.
 The court’s ruling leaves the permits in place while the underlying cases continue to be reviewed.
+Photo courtesy: Appalachian Voices In response to a request from Construction Review Online, the Southern Environmental Law Center, which represents groups challenging the permits, said it could not provide new images but shared the following statement on behalf of the community and environmental organizations:

 Mountain Valley Virginia-North Carolina Expansion: Southgate Natural Gas Pipeline Project